Accessibility links

 Under Statement source URL, enter a URL that will direct visitors to the statement source.

-Add the verdict
+Add verdict

 The verdict is the objective assessment of the statement.
 Hit Verdict in the left panel to enter details relating to the verdict.